 fbpx

-11 Best Things to Do in the Yucatán Peninsula, Mexico
+25 Adventurous Things to Do in the Yucatan Peninsula, Mexico

 This page may contain affiliate links.
 More info in our Privacy Policy.

-The Yucatán Peninsula has an incredibly rich history and is blessed with more than just beaches.
-You can walk amongst ancient ruins, get lost in the jungles of Sian Ka’an and experience the region’s vibrant culture and food.
-With the help of our Editor, we’ve put together a list of the top things to do in the Yucatán peninsula, Mexico.
+Mexico’s Yucatan Peninsula has an incredibly rich history and is blessed with more than just beaches.
+In this article, we’ve put together a list of the top things to do in the Yucatan, including everything you need to help you plan your trip.

 Empty Cenote near Airbnb

-Yes, the Yucatán is probably better known for the resort-dotted beaches, but there are TONS of amazing experiences outside of resort life for the adventurous traveler.
+Yes, the Yucatan is probably better known for the resort-dotted beaches in the Mayan Riviera, but there are TONS of amazing experiences outside of resort life for the adventurous traveler.

-Along with our Editor Amanda, we have the combined experience of spending nearly 2 years in this region of Mexico.
-With her help we’ve put together a list of the best things to do in the Yucatán peninsula of Mexico.
-But first, there are some logistics you should understand before planning your trip…
+Along with our Director of Content, Amanda, we have the combined experience of spending nearly 3 years in this region of Mexico.
+With her help we’ve put together a list of the best things to do in the Yucatan Peninsula for those adventurous travelers who want to go beyond the beach.

 Be sure to download our complete packing list for Mexico!
 It’s packed with good suggestions and insider tips to help plan your Mexico vacation.
 And it’s completely FREE, so why not!?